IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 The naming convention for shared libraries is somewhat peculiar.
 If the file is called libxyz.so, it has to be linked with `-lxyz` and vice versa.

 Static libraries are just, well static.
 They are code, that linked during compile time.
 They are usually .a (archive) files.
 One can make dynamic libraries be attached statically into the executable by using `gcc -static <file>.c -lm`.
 [Notice the drastic increase in size of the executable output].
 You can find out what are the libraries dependent on the executable by running `ldd <executable>`.
+You can also make the linker look for addition object files in other directories by using the `-L` flag in gcc.
+(Example: `gcc -Lsome_dir/ foo.o bar.o` where bar.o is in some_dir/)

+I hope by now, you are clear on why using printf throws a compiler warning but works anyhow.

 ## Conclusion